 Explore the wonders of wildflowers on the Grampians Peaks Trail

-Grampians National Park Ranger Kristina Wadge says spring is the best time of year to see some of Victoria’s stunning native flowers along the Grampians Peaks Trail.
-“The next few months are absolutely amazing for orchids and flowers in Gariwerd” says Ranger Kristina.
+Grampians National Park Ranger Kristina Wadge says across the whole year, visitors can see some of Victoria’s stunning native flowers on the Grampians Peaks Trail.
+“Gariwerd is an amazing place to view orchids and wildflowers” says Ranger Kristina.
 “Across each section of the trail, you can spot many beautiful and different flowers.
 There is nothing more exciting than sighting some of the rare species which can only be found in Gariwerd.”

-Kristina has shared some of her favourite flowers and orchids found along the Grampians Peaks Trial.
+Kristina has shared some of her favourite species found along the Grampians Peaks Trial.
 See some of her top picks below:

 Grampians Boronia.
 Credit: Kristina Wadge

 This stunning species is only found within the Grampians - meaning it is endemic to the region.

 Hikers can find the bright pink flower in bloom between August and December on the Briggs Bluff section of the trail, north of the Gar hike-in camp.